sandrina-p/workshop-a11y-fundamentals/README.md

 ---

 Hi there!
-I'm [Sandrina Pereira](https://www.sandrina-p.net/) and I belive that making the web accessible is one of our duties as web developers.
+I'm [Sandrina Pereira](https://www.sandrina-p.net/) and I believe that making the web accessible is one of our duties as web developers.

 These are the material resources for my [Web Accessibility Fundamentals Workshop](https://www.sandrina-p.net/workshop-a11y-fundamentals/).